heilaaks/snippy/docs/dev/SCRIBBLING.md

        description explains the complicated parts and the method argument is a short explanation of the pararameters.

+    2. Command line options is code and test must use Markdown code span

+       The test or code comments must use Markdown code span format to highlight command line options.
+The command line option is the long format without leading hyphens.
+For example:

+       "Search result are returned with the `sall` option."

+       It is assumed that when code comments are read, the reader is familiar with the command line option.
+This format is shorter than for example `-c|--content` for the code and test comment.

+       Markdown or HTML formatted document is generated from code and tests where the Markdown code span can be used to highlight command line options.

+    3. User guides must use short and long formats from command line options

+       When user guides like README file is written, the command line options must be written with short and long formats in Markdown code span.
+It is assumed that the reader in this case is not familiar of usage of the tool and thus using longer format with leading hyphens is clearer.

+       "The `-t|--tags` command line option is used to give tags for a content."

+    4. Example test case headers

+       A).
+Use command line option name in CLI tests like:

+           Search snippets with `sall` option.
+           Search references with `sall` and `scat` options.

     USING IN LINUX

     1. Linux more command with ANSI colors